Why you need to renew

 Social care workers and managers

-All social care managers and workers must have their renewal endorsed and their CPD verified.
+All social care workers must have their renewal endorsed and their CPD verified.

 When completing your application you will be asked to choose from a list of approved people (signatories) for your organisation person to endorse your renewal.